IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

 5. Click on **+Add** and select **Import YAML** option.
    ![image](https://github.com/user-attachments/assets/1f49bdcb-bf92-420b-993f-509a52446462)

-6. In the resulting window, copy and paste the below deployment YAML into it and click **Create**
+6. In the resulting window, copy and paste the below deployment YAML into it and click **Create**.
    ``` yaml linenums="1"
     apiVersion: apps/v1
     kind: Deployment